Student Spotlight: Madeleine Trinco

 “I have always loved history ever since grade school and want to learn as much as I can about our past so we can improve our future,” she said.
 “I was actually introduced to anthropology my second semester when I took Intro to Anthropology and my professor, Dr. Michael Dietz, really engaged me in class.
 Since then I have wanted to pursue it as a career.”

-After earning both Associate in Arts and Associate in Science degrees, Trinco would like to continue her education and obtain a master’s in History and a Ph.D. in Anthropology.
+After earning both Associate in Arts and Associate in Science degrees, Trinco is continuing her education and would like to obtain a master’s in History and a Ph.D. in Anthropology.
 Her ultimate goal is to work as a curator in a museum or attend law school.

 She encourages anyone considering College of DuPage to enroll and try new things.